 Back to home

-I received an email from "Smart Parking SG" about my parking session.
+I received an email or text message claiming to be from Parking.sg about my parking session or payment.
 Is it from Parking.sg?

 Updated by PARKINGSG

-Please do not click on any links or reply to these emails.
+Please do not click on any links or reply to these messages.

 Here's how to tell that the email is not from Parking.sg: